40 of the Hardest Tongue Twisters in the English Language

 Is your tongue tired yet?
-If you want to give your mouth a rest from hard tongue twisters, try exercising your eyes to find the differences in these 10 pictures.
+If you want to give your mouth a rest from hard tongue twisters, try exercising your eyes to spot the difference in these pictures.

 “Can you can a canned can into an un-canned can like a canner can can a canned can into an un-canned can?”

 Wasn’t cramming a clam into a can hard enough?

 “Fred fed Ted bread and Ted fed Fred bread.”

 Bread for everyone!
 Hopefully no one’s trying to say these hard tongue twisters with their mouth full of bread.